joodie/flutter/README.md

 with `name'. for :radio and :checkbox, this means that if `opts' is in `value', the input element is checked.

-For a single element a hiccup snippet looks like
+  * For a single element, the returned hiccup snippet looks like

     [element-name attributes content*]

   but fields may return something more complex.

 ### WRAPPER FUNCTIONS

-Like the ring api, almost all functionality in flutter is implemented in wrapper functions.
+Like the [ring][] API, almost all functionality in flutter is implemented in wrapper functions.
 In fact, the flutter.core/field function just throws an exception when called to indicate that the requested field is not implemented.